 – Cover Letter

-One of the best advice on how to write a good & successful business contract proposal letter, is to keep it short and kind of formal.
+One of the best pieces of advice on how to write a good & successful business contract proposal letter is to keep it short and kind of formal.
 Include the main reason why you want the job and why you are the best.
 Add your contact information and maybe imply that you are available for further discussion of your offer.
 That way the potential customers will not be intimidated by any of the terms included.